liam8888999/Recipes/content/beef-wellington.md

 - 7oz of Puff Pastry
 - 2 Egg Yolks Beaten

-Side note: Fillet beef is preferred.
-It gives the beef wellington a soft, tender and juicy flavour.
-Trust me, using fillet is worth it.

 ## Directions

 1. Season the fillet with salt and black pepper.